 Catalyst Con is the country’s big sex-worker/sex-positivity/sex-education/sexual liberation conference.
 I’m honored to be a part of this event.
 To register, go to the Catalyst Con site.
 Then come hang out with me and a bunch of people who know a lot about sex.
 Sound like fun, doesn’t it?
 Catalyst Con 2014 is September 11-14.
 Click here for more info.

-If you want to bring me to your school outside the US or non-academic organization to speak, click here for more info.
+If you want to bring me to your school or non-academic organization to speak, click here for more info.

 Okay, that’s all for now!